-The True Cost of Software, Hardware and Services
+The True Cost of Consignment Software

-"Those hard-to-find fees have been rounded up and added up here to disclose the true cost of some (not all) consignment software programs."
+Those hard-to-find fees have been rounded up and added up here to disclose the true cost of some (not all) consignment software programs.
+This guide provides unbiased information based on real-world experience.

 The initial amount paid for a fee-based program is only a down payment.
 With the exception of BCSS and one or two mom-pop plans, many payments will follow for 'service' and other imaginative assessments.
 It doesn't take long for 'fees' to exceed the original purchase price!